-If you have additional questions about adding references to your LinkedIn account, other LinkedIn questions or other computer problems, I can be reached at (917) 572-3468 or email me at firstname.lastname@example.org
+If you want to know more about more about backing up your data or other technology issues, I can be contacted at (917) 572-3468 or email me at firstname.lastname@example.org .